State Christmas tree growers expect good year for sales, Texas A&M reports

 Texas A&M reports that the most widely grown live Christmas tree species in Texas are the Virginia pine, Leyland cypress, Afghan pine and Arizona cypress.
 However, it's the Virginia pine that is the best-selling because of how well it grows in the Texas climate.

-“Virginia pine trees were selected by the Texas Christmas Tree Growers Association for their survivability, growth and form,” said Raley.
+“Virginia pine trees were selected by the Texas Christmas Tree Growers Association for their survivability, growth and form,” Raley said.
 “They are also favored for their ability to grow across the state, which is crucial in Texas as more than 90% of all forested land is privately owned.”

 To read the full report, click here.